lumip/SCALE-MAMBA-in-a-box/README.md

 *Disclaimer: This work is completely independent of the SCALE-MAMBA framework.
 I claim no ownership of of the latter or affiliation with its authors.*

+The last version of SCALE-MAMBA to work with the build process is 1.6.
+The version numbers of the containers follow those of the framework.

 ## How To Build

 We include the SCALE-MAMBA repository as a submodule, so make sure to initialise submodules:
 ```
 git clone --recursive https://github.com/lumip/SCALE-MAMBA-in-a-box.git
+cd SCALE-MAMBA-in-a-box
 ```
 or
 ```
 git clone https://github.com/lumip/SCALE-MAMBA-in-a-box.git
+cd SCALE-MAMBA-in-a-box
 git submodule init
 git submodule update
 ```